allebb/conductor/README.md

 | ``conductor-nginx-burst`` | 800 total requests in 30 seconds | 10 minutes |
 | ``conductor-nginx-dos`` | 2000 total requests in 1 minute | 24 hours |

-Each Conductor Fail2Ban jail also posts JSON ban/unban events to ``https://bin.hallinet.com/z7jw38z7`` using the installed ``conductor-webhook`` action.
+Each Conductor Fail2Ban jail also posts JSON ban/unban events to ``https://bin.hallinet.com/z7jw38z7`` (just a default, you should customise this to something you manage) using the installed ``conductor-webhook`` action.
 The payload includes the event type, jail/action name, IP address, and ban duration for ban events.
 Edit ``/etc/fail2ban/action.d/conductor-webhook.conf`` if you need to change or disable the endpoint.

 > These values can be manually adjusted to fit your personal requirements by editting the default configurations that are installed to ``/etc/conductor/configs/common/fail2ban/``.

 The security log format records the timestamp, client IP, Conductor application id, status code, request line, and user agent to keep things "lean" while still making ban webhooks attributable to a site/application.
-The ``/tmp`` path is often memory-backed on modern Linux systems, but not always; check ``findmnt /tmp`` if this matters for your server.
+The ``/tmp`` path is often memory-backed (which is perfect) on modern Linux systems, but not always; check ``findmnt /tmp`` if this matters for your server.
 The main installer installs logrotate rules for the normal per-vhost ``access.log`` and ``error.log`` files under ``/var/conductor/logs/*/``, plus matching security logs at 10MB with three compressed rotations.

 Once Fail2Ban support is installed, Conductor can manage bans directly: